rust-lang-ru/book/rustbook-ru/nostarch/chapter04.md

 Take a look at Figure 4-1 to see what is happening to `String` under the covers.
 A `String` is made up of three parts, shown on the left: a pointer to the memory that holds the contents of the string, a length, and a capacity.
-This group of data is stored on the stack.
+This group of data is складd on the stack.
 On the right is the memory on the heap that holds the contents.

 <img alt="Two tables: the first table contains the representation of s1 on the